gaborvecsei/YouTube-Live-Stream-Docker/README.md

-# Raspberry Pi Youtube Live Stream with Docker
+# Youtube Live Stream with Docker

 With this dockerized app, you can use a webcam to stream live video to YouTube.

+It was developer for Raspberry Pi, but of course it works with any type of HW as long as it supports Docker.

 As I always forgot to turn on/turn off the stream, now it does it automatically based on the "present" devices on your network.
 This is achieved with a MAC whitelist.
 If a MAC address is in the list, that means